Large-scale scraping: How to get all the data you need from complex websites

 Choose categories to begin your web scraping workflow

-We can see that the total number of bag items on the site is 21,487.
-So, we know that the maximum number of items we want to scrape is 21,487 ⬇️
+The total number of bag items on the site is 21,487, so we know that the maximum number of items we want to scrape is 21,487.

 You can check the maximum number of items you need to scrape in the website's item category

-If you scroll to the end of the page, you will see the total number of pages for the bags category: 359.
-So, 359 pages contain 21,487 items ⬇️
+If you scroll to the end of the page, you'll see the total number of pages for the bags category: 359.
+So, 359 pages contain 21,487 items.

 See how many pages you need to scrape by checking the last page number in the category